 The error is made by people who do not have a history with traditional candles.
-They erroneously assume that the candles are actually drawn White and Black.
-But this is actually not true.
+They erroneously assume the candles are actually drawn White and Black.
+But this is not true.

-Since most charting software is setup to draw on a white background, the candles come out looking black and white.
-In fact, we usually, more often than not, refer to the open candle as a white candle as it is more descript than "open".
-Plus the terminology "open" could get confused with the "opening price", so it just makes the most sense to call it by the color as we see it.
+Since most charting software is set up to draw on a white background, the candles come out looking black and white.
+We usually, more often than not, refer to the open candle as a white candle as it is more descriptive than "open."
+Plus, the terminology "open" could get confused with the "opening price," so it just makes the most sense to call it by the color as we see it.

 Every trader knows that the trend is the most profitable part of a move.
 Right?

-So a lot of traders and computer programmers have worked to program their charts to indicate when a trend is bullish vs bearish.
+So a lot of traders and computer programmers have programed their charts to indicate when a trend is bullish vs bearish.
 Then they have the chart change colors based on the trend direction.